Generic Name: ketamine (KET a meen)

 if you recently drank large amounts of alcohol.

-Ketamine may be harmful to an unborn baby.
-Before you receive ketamine, tell your doctor if you are pregnant.
+Ketalar may be harmful to an unborn baby.
+Before you receive this medicine, tell your doctor if you are pregnant.

 Anesthesia medicine may affect brain development in a child under 3, or an unborn baby whose mother receives this medicine during late pregnancy.
 These effects may be more likely when the anesthesia is used for 3 hours or longer, or used for repeated procedures.
 Effects on brain development could cause learning or behavior problems later in life.